george-simon/US-Food-Deserts-Project2/README.md

   * Transform
   * Load (PostGreSQL)
 * Preliminary Analysis - GEORGE, BROCK
+  * Demographic Data in Multnomah
+  * Summary Tables at Multnomah
+  * Build Confidence on what we are looking at
 * Website
   * Python Flask API - BROCK
     * Flask CORS Module